Murder of Sherri Rasmussen: Arrest of Lazarus

 They rambled and digressed from the subject at times but eventually came back to Rasmussen.
 Lazarus claimed to recall little due to the intervening years, but gradually revealed more and more knowledge—including oblique acknowledgements of her visits to the Ruetten condo and Rasmussen's office—until she accused her colleagues of considering her a suspect.
-The detectives mentioned it was possible they had DNA evidence from the crime scene, and requested DNA samples from Lazarus.
-Lazarus declined and thereafter left the room, where she was arrested.
+The detectives mentioned it was possible they had DNA evidence from the crime scene, and asked Lazarus if she would be prepared to provide a DNA sample.
+Lazarus stated that she might be prepared to, but said that she had to speak with somebody and thereafter left the room, where she was arrested.

 After that, the police officer teams in Simi Valley began searching Lazarus's home and car.
 In her house they found her mid-1980s diary, with numerous mentions of her love for Ruetten and despondence over his engagement.
 Her computer showed Internet searches for Ruetten's name on several occasions late in the 1990s.

 LAPD officers were stunned at the idea that Lazarus might have murdered someone.
 Fellow detectives recalled her as vivacious and supportive (although some also recalled that her behavior when angry had led some to refer to her as "Spazarus" behind her back).
 A case she had been developing from her art-theft work, with elder abuse and real estate fraud aspects, had to be dropped.
 It was unlikely to be prosecuted successfully if the lead investigator were facing a murder charge.

 After her arrest, Lazarus was allowed to retire early from the LAPD; (Note: Since she had not been convicted of any crime at that point and had no disciplinary issues, she was allowed to receive a pension.
 According to McGough, she continues to do so and had collected nearly $67,000 by 2017.) she was held in the Los Angeles County Jail.
 A bail hearing was not held for almost six months.
 Judge Robert J. Perry set the amount at $10 million in cash, well above what the defense had suggested and more than twice what prosecutors had proposed.
 The case against Lazarus was very strong, he said, and she might well be a flight risk or attempt to obtain weapons through her husband.
 Lazarus's lawyer, Mark Overland, said the judge did not understand the case well and contrasted the high figure with the $1 million set for Robert Blake and Phil Spector when they were charged with murder.